Cash management refers to the day-to-day process of gathering and managing one’s cash flow.

 Better Banking with SoFi

 For each of us, money management can sometimes feel stressful and challenging.
 But it doesn’t have to!
 Apply for a bank account online with SoFi and get to know a better banking experience.
-We have all kinds of ways to boost your finances, from eliminating overdraft fees to giving you access to your paycheck two days early if you have direct deposit.
+We have all kinds of ways to boost your finances, from eliminating overdraft fees to giving you access to your paycheck up to two days early if you have direct deposit.
 And we offer a super-competitive 1.25% APY so your money makes more money!

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.